Fort Supply Lake, Oklahoma, USA

 - Statistics / Weather / Helpful Links

 Looking for Fort Supply Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 With 1,800 acres of clear water, Fort Supply Lake in Woodward County, Oklahoma is an outdoor enthusiast’s ideal recreational area.
 The lake is located one mile south of the town of Fort Supply, in Oklahoma’s Red Carpet Country.
 The area is characterized by huge mesas, gypsum sand dunes, and distinctive red dirt that give the region its name.
 Fort Supply Lake is close to restaurants, entertainment, and supply outlets, but isolated from the noise and congestion of population.